microsoft/qsharp/katas/content/qec_shor/index.md

 $$111, 011, 101, 110 \rightarrow 1$$

 What is the probability of this scheme failure, that is, the value of the message bit changing after it was sent through the channel?
 Majority vote allows for one error on any bit to happen without affecting the decoding outcome, so it would take two or three errors happening on individual bits for decoding to produce an incorrect result.
 The probability of this happening is $3p^2(1-p) + p^3 = 3p^2 - 2p^3$.
-If we compare this with the probability of an individual bit transmission failing $p$, we can see that using repetition code yields higher success probability, as long as $p < \frac12$.
+If we compare this with the probability of an individual bit transmission failing $p$, we can see that using the repetition code yields higher success probability, as long as $p < \frac12$.
 We can improve success probability further by increasing the number of repetitions we use to encode each bit: $5$ repetitions allow us to detect and correct $2$ errors, $7$ repetitions - $3$ errors, and so on.

 > This noise model is useful not only for describing noisy communication channels, but also for memory - any classical system that introduces errors in information when it is left on its own, as opposed to systems that introduce errors during information manipulation.
 Indeed, we assume that no errors are introduced as we copy the bits during encoding or read and compare their values during decoding.

 The main idea of quantum error correction is the same as that for classical error correction: encode information with enough redundancy that we can recover the message even from the noisy transmission results.
 Dealing with the noise in quantum systems is more challenging than in classical systems, though, due to the limitations imposed by their nature:

-- **No cloning**: We cannot replicate repetition code for quantum systems in a straightforward manner, by duplicating the quantum state several times, since the no-cloning theorem prohibits that.
+- **No cloning**: We cannot replicate the repetition code for quantum systems in a straightforward manner, by duplicating the quantum state several times, since the no-cloning theorem prohibits that.
 - **Observing the system damages information**: Even if we could produce several copies of a quantum state we want to transmit, we would not be able to compare them afterwards without damaging their state.
-- **Errors are continuous**: We need to recover from arbitrary errors that are much more complicated than bit flip we have in classical systems.
+- **Errors are continuous**: We need to recover from arbitrary errors that are much more complicated than the bit flip error we have in classical systems.

 The simplest model used to analyze quantum noise is *quantum depolarizing channel*.
 In this model, we assume that we send qubits through a channel that transmits the qubit unchanged with probability $1-p$, and applies one of the Pauli gates $X$, $Y$, and $Z$ with probability $\frac{p}{3}$ each.
-(The effects of the noise on each qubit transmitted are independent.)
+The effects of the noise on each qubit transmitted are independent.

 At first glance, this model seems to be limited, and not representative of the full spectrum of errors that can occur in a quantum system.
 Fortunately, it turns out that any errors on encoded states can be corrected by correcting only a discrete subset of errors - exactly the Pauli $X$, $Y$, and $Z$ errors!
 This is called *discretization of quantum errors*, and we'll see how it works later in this kata.